 A. A. Candidates must have a cumulative grade point average of 2.5 or higher.

-All application materials must be completed and submitted to Dan Brennan prior to Feb.
+All application materials must be completed and submitted to the athletic training department prior to Feb.
 28 for application to the program for the upcoming fall semester.
 Upon receipt of all application materials, the Curriculum Director will assign interviews.
 The interview committee will consist of the Curriculum Director, Clinical Coordinator, and other available members of the Athletic Training Faculty.
 The Athletic Training Faculty reserves the right to deny an interview if application material is incomplete.

 Candidates for admittance will be notified in letter form by the end of April as to their admission status.